 That car was a complete gem and loved it to bits, without a single fault over the following 12 months/35,000 miles.
 However, I had a complete rush of blood to the head and stupidly traded in for a brand new Discover 4.
 Surely, this money pit had to be my undoing?
 Nope.
 The nicest car I’d has to date, with the only “fault” being squeaky rear brakes that were easily fixed.
 Unfortunately, Land Rover then introduced the nasty new Discovery 5 and I panicked.
 I had wanted to keep the Discovery 4 for a while, but decided to buy one of the last new D4’s before it was too late.
 Unfortunately, it was already too late.
 But, I did manage to trade my 1 year (and, you’ve guessed it) 35,000 mile old D4 in for a beautiful green 12,000 mile old D4 HSE Luxury…John of Liskeard

 So it’s a bit of a mixed bag of reactions from owners with some giving it 1 star and others 5/5 stars.
 Many of the 2018 and 2019 Discovery issues seem to be electronic and infotainment-related.
 Still a few build quality issues to be ironed out but overall build quality seemed to have improved a lot.
 Many of the complaints are also for transmission issues.
-The Land Rover Discovery 3 and 4 are synonymous for air suspension and electronic park brake problems.
+The Land Rover Discovery 3 and 4 are synonymous with air suspension and electronic park brake problems.

 I wrote an in-depth article about that and the solutions which you can read here

 C’mon land Rover you need to up your game here.
-These vehicles come with a heavy price-tag!
+These vehicles come with a heavy price tag!

 Is it safe to buy a Land Rover now?

-All the new Land Rovers are a far cry from its original ladder frame chassis and basic structures.
+All the new Land Rovers are a far cry from their original ladder frame chassis and basic structures.
 One workshop mechanic commented on Land Rover reliability.
 In his opinion, he admits it is difficult to say.
-Working at a service center you tend to see cars go wrong as opposed to cars which are running just fine.
+Working at a service center you tend to see cars go wrong as opposed to cars that are running just fine.
 Still, based on his experience at other garages he’s opinion is Land Rover reliability is worse than most.
 A bit shocking considering the price tag.

-There is no rhyme nor reason to why Land Rovers break down.
+There is no rhyme nor reason why Land Rovers break down.
 Engines, gearboxes, front suspension arms, even the bloody electric seats break every once and a while.
 We’ve replaced a few engines on relatively low mileage cars as well (40–60k miles).
 I once looked at a customer’s file and noticed that in his 10-year ownership of a Disco 3, he’s spent on average about £2000 per year on maintenance.
 He basically had fairly serious issues every six months.
 He’s not the only one either.

 JLR has been an industry success story since Tata Motors purchased the struggling Land Rover SUV and Jaguar sports sedan brands from Ford Motor in 2008.
 The company was “near bankruptcy,” says Ralph Speth, the former BMW executive who was hired to fix the mess at the British company.

-JLR has tried their best to improve the historically poor reliability of its cars, but the Jaguar and Land Rover brands still finished second-to-last and last, respectively, on JD Power’s 2018 U.S. quality study.
+JLR has tried its best to improve the historically poor reliability of its cars, but the Jaguar and Land Rover brands still finished second-to-last and last, respectively, on JD Power’s 2018 U.S. quality study.
 Shocking!!!!

 The new-generation Land Rovers and Range Rovers are very high-tech and sports lots of electronic gadgets.
 The fit and finish of some of their vehicles still seem to be slightly off.
 Transmission problems are still largely reported and many customers complain about the infotainment system and rear cameras malfunctioning.
 Land Rovers and Range rovers are truly lovely vehicles when they are working fine.